billyprime/mayhem-enhancement-suite/README.md

 Mayhem Enhancement Suite
 ========================

-Custom Chrome plugin for ModelMayhem to add some nice extras.
+Chrome plugin for ModelMayhem to add some nice extras.

 Installation
 ------------